hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 analysis of the mud and how finally she had to intercede and get it done.
-Then Somakhya detailed to her a construct of a similar virus with a secret toxin known only to him: “If we make this perhaps we might have a counter-weapon, which could be used as a deterrent or a retaliatory astra.
-After all, not for nothing our ancestors praised that which is called pratIchInaM\!”
+Then Somakhya detailed to her a construct of a similar virus with a secret toxin known only to him: “If we make this perhaps we might have a counter-weapon, whichcould be used as a deterrent or a retaliatory astra.
+After all, not for nothing our ancestors praised that which is called pratIchInaM!”
 Lootika decided to get Temülen to test that toxin and get the said virus constructed.
 Then they parted ways and went to their homes.